 If you want to save the oceans while getting great skin, skip the plastic microbeads.
 Instead, stick to products with natural exfoliating materials such as pumice, oatmeal, or walnut husks.

 Ruin Your Recycling

 You had a crazy week and you're exhausted.
 By the time Friday night rolls around, cooking dinner is just not going to happen.
 You order a pizza, turn on some Netflix and pass out on the couch.
 When you awaken, you have to reckon with an empty box and bad breath.
 You might think that the cardboard box belongs in the recycling bin, but if it's covered in grease and melted cheese you are mistaken.

 According to Darby Hoover, senior resource specialist at the Natural Resources Defense Council, paper is particularly susceptible to food and beverage contamination, reports CityLab.
 When gooey cheese and oil stains co-mingle with other items in the recycling bin, they all get contaminated and can't be recycled.

 If your community offers high-volume composting, you can put the pizza box with the rest of your organic waste.
 If not, throw it out with the garbage.
 The same goes for other food soiled paper products, including napkins, tissues, and paper towels.

 Please, please Mister Postman stop bringing us catalogs and credit card offers, expired coupons and "free" vacation packages.
 A love letter would be nice once in awhile.
 We'd even take a postcard from an unsavory relative.
 But junk mail?
 No one wants that.

 Most people either don't know how, or don't want to take the time, to stop the flow of unwanted advertisements to their home or business.
-According to 41pounds, an organization working to eliminate junk mail, more than 100 million trees are pulped each year to make junk mail and about 28 billion gallons of water are wasted to make junk mail each year.
+According to Ocean Futures Society, an organization working to eliminate junk mail, more than 100 million trees are pulped each year to make junk mail and about 28 billion gallons of water are wasted to make junk mail each year.